Why Your Office Is Making You Sleepy

 Photo credit StockSnap

 Exposure to inadequate working or living conditions over time causes serious health problems.
 Doctors sometimes refer to this phenomenon as Sick Buildings Syndrome.
 According to research, the leading culprit of office workers’ health woes is poor lighting and it has a clear connection to eye pain .
 Another study published in 2011 by Kholasezadeh showed a strong correlation between poor lighting and fatigue, headache, depression, tiredness, general discomfort, and loss in productivity .

 How bad is bad lighting?

 When it comes to light, the mere presence of it does not mean it’s adequate.
 Quite often, it takes a while for building occupants to notice something is wrong in their working environment.
-They may notice symptoms such as drowsiness, headaches or depression but won’t necessarily attribute them to poor lighting conditions.
-Meanwhile the mistakes made while suffering through these symptoms can cost companies significant amounts of money, and more important, the health and even lives of their employees.
+They may notice symptoms such as drowsiness, headaches, or depression but won’t necessarily attribute them to poor lighting conditions.
+Meanwhile, the mistakes made while suffering through these symptoms can cost companies significant amounts of money, and more importantly, the health and even lives of their employees.

 The best medicine for the office is the right amount of natural light

 During the Fall of 2017, Dr. Hedge compared two groups of workers: those who work in offices with traditional windows and those who worked in offices with self-tinting, dynamic, or “smart windows.”
 Professor Hedge had full autonomy over all aspects of research, particularly the survey design and data analysis.
 Workers were surveyed about a sense of wellness, happiness, work-related performance, and overall experience in their working environment.
 To clarify, “smart windows” tune the amount of light they let in based on outside conditions to ensure that people inside the building always have the optimal light conditions.
 On bright sunny days, smart windows tint more while on cloudy days they are tintless, always ensuring that the indoor light levels are optimal and there is no glare.